salesforce/Timbermill/README.md

 ### A Task-Based, Context-Aware Logging service

 Timbermill is an advanced, open-source logging service built for [Elasticsearch](https://www.elastic.co/products/elasticsearch).
-Timbermill collects all events sent to it, processes them, and sends them to your elasticsearch cluster in a **task-based, context-aware** manner which gives an easy way to search, analyze and monitor your system. (mainly by using Kibana's advantages)
+Timbermill collects all events sent to it, processes them, and sends them to your elasticsearch cluster in a **task-based, context-aware** manner which gives an easy way to search, analyze and monitor your system. (mainly by using Kibana)

 #### Task-based, Context-Aware, cool.
 What's that?